 2) Unordered Set

-In C++, the set that stores the elements in an arbitrary order; such type of set is known as an Unordered set.
+In C++, the set that organizes elements in a random sequence is referred to as an Unordered set.

 Difference between Ordered Set and Unordered Set